Editor’s note: This story was originally published on March 10, 2021, and has been updated to reflect the latest CDC guidelines.

 The United States’ Centers for Disease Control and Prevention (CDC) has been closely tracking the progress of vaccine distribution to update its guidelines on what fully vaccinated people can do safely.
 It defines someone as “fully vaccinated” two weeks after they have received their second dose of a two-dose vaccine, like the Pfizer or Moderna vaccines, or two weeks after a single-dose vaccine, like Johnson & Johnson’s Janssen vaccine.

-Currently, federal health agencies in the US have paused use of the Johnson & Johnson vaccine because of reports that it may be linked to a blood clotting disorder, according to the New York Times.
-Only six recipients have reported the development of blood clots after receiving the vaccine, out of 6.8 million doses that have been administered.
+Earlier this month, federal health agencies in the US paused use of the Johnson & Johnson vaccine because of reports that it may be linked to a blood clotting disorder, according to the New York Times.
+Only six recipients reported the development of blood clots after receiving the vaccine, out of 6.8 million doses administered.

 The CDC’s updated guidelines offer a glimpse at what life could be like as the United States begins to safely return to everyday activities and will be updated as more people are vaccinated and additional scientific evidence becomes available, according to the CDC.
 For those who are anxious to get their first dose of a COVID-19 vaccine, it may help to look at countries who are further along in vaccination efforts to see what's in store.

-Two nations that are setting an example for what the world will look like once it is vaccinated are Seychelles and Bhutan, which have currently vaccinated 66% and 62% of their total populations, respectively, according to the AP.
+Two nations that are setting an example for what the world will look like once it is vaccinated are Seychelles and Bhutan, which have currently given at least one dose of a COVID-19 vaccine to 67% and 62% of their total populations, respectively, according to the Oxford University-based publication Our World in Data.
 Another country that has risen as a global leader through its quick and efficient vaccination campaign is Israel.

 Global inoculation initiatives are critical in the effort to get the pandemic under control before dangerous variants halt vaccination progress, as is the need to ensure vaccine equity across the world.
 If you have the opportunity to get a COVID-19 vaccine, experts say you definitely should take whichever approved one you can to give the world a better chance at ending the pandemic.

-For now, here are five things you can look forward to doing once you are fully vaccinated, according to the CDC.
+For now, here are six things you can look forward to doing once you are fully vaccinated, according to the CDC.

 1. You can hang out with people who are also vaccinated — indoors and without a mask.